Warren Kampf

 Warren Kampf (born May 19, 1967) is an American politician and attorney.
-He is a member of the Republican Party who served in the Pennsylvania House of Representatives in the 157th District from 2011–2018.
+He is a member of the Republican Party who served in the Pennsylvania House of Representatives in the 157th District from 2011 to 2018.

-State Representative
+State representative

 In 2010, he was elected to represent the 157th District in the Pennsylvania House of Representatives, defeating incumbent Democrat Paul Drucker.
 Kampf then faced a rematch with Drucker in the 2012 election, and Kampf maintained his seat.

 Kampf lost his seat to Democrat Melissa Shusterman in 2018.